History of cosmetics: 20th century

 In the time period after the First World War, there was a boom in cosmetic surgery.
 During the 1920s and 1930s, facial configuration and social identity dominated a plastic surgeon's world.
 Face-lifts were performed as early as 1920, but it wasn't until the 1960s when cosmetic surgery was used to reduce the signs of aging.
 During the twentieth century, cosmetic surgery mainly revolved around women.
 Men only participated in the practice if they had been disfigured by the war.
 Silicone implants were introduced in 1962.
 In the 1980s, the American Society of Plastic Surgeons made efforts to increase public awareness about plastic surgery.
 As a result, in 1982, the United States Supreme Court granted physicians the legal right to advertise their procedures.
 The optimistic and simplified nature of narrative advertisements often made the surgeries seem hazard-free, even though they were anything but.
 The American Society for Aesthetic Plastic Surgery reported that more than two million Americans elected to undergo cosmetic procedures, both surgical and non-surgical, in 1998, liposuction being the most popular.
 Breast augmentations ranked second, while numbers three, four, and five went to eye surgery, face-lifts, and chemical peels.

-During the 1920s, numerous African Americans participated in skin bleaching in an attempt to lighten their complexion as well as hair straightening to appear whiter.
+During the 1920s, numerous African Americans participated in skin bleaching in an attempt to lighten their complexion to brown, or to become an "intermediate" between black and white, as brownness was considered the ideal over black or white skin.
 Skin bleaches and hair straighteners created fortunes worth millions and accounted for a massive thirty to fifty percent of all advertisements in the black press of the decade.
 Oftentimes, these bleaches and straighteners were created and marketed by African American women themselves.
 Skin bleaches contained caustic chemicals such as hydroquinone, which suppressed the production of melanin in the skin.
 These bleaches could cause severe dermatitis and even death in high dosages.
 Many times these regimens were used daily, increasing an individual's risk.

 In the 1970s, at least five companies started producing make-up for African American women.
 Before the 1970s, makeup shades for Black women were limited.
 Face makeup and lipstick did not work for dark skin types because they were created for pale skin tones.
 These cosmetics that were created for pale skin tones only made dark skin appear grey.
+Makeup artists, such as Reggie Wells, who specialized in black women celebrities, such as Oprah Winfrey developed their own shades.
 Eventually, makeup companies created makeup that worked for richer skin tones, such as foundations and powders that provided a natural match.
 Popular companies like Astarté, Afram, Libra, Flori Roberts and Fashion Fair priced the cosmetics reasonably due to the fact that they wanted to reach out to the masses.